burcakotlu/GLANET/docs/source/overview.rst

 GLANET annotates and performs enrichment analysis on these loci with a rich library of genomic elements.
 GLANET annotation library includes a rich set of genomic information:

-* regions defined on and in the neighborhood of coding regions
+* regions defined on and in the neighbourhood of coding regions
 * ENCODE-derived potential regulatory regions that encompass binding sites for multiple transcription factors, DNaseI hypersensitive sites, modification regions for multiple histones across a wide variety of cell types
 * gene sets derived from KEGG pathways.